joanmarticarreras/BKTyper/README.md

 Please if you want to use either the online free tool or decide to use the local installation, please cite our work.
 This is an academical on-going work and it is meant to be mantained long-term.
 Citation will help ensuring that the server costs are mantained.

-**Citation: `Martí-Carreras, J.; Maes, P. BKTyper—Web Application for VP1 and NCCR Polyoma BK Typing.
-Proceedings 2020, 50, 25 (https://www.mdpi.com/2504-3900/50/1/25)`.** (Please cite the conference abstract until this work is published).
+**Citation: `Martí-Carreras, J.; Mineeva-Sangwo, O.; Topalis, D.; Snoeck, R.; Andrei, G.; Maes, P. BKTyper: Free Online Tool for Polyoma BK Virus VP1 and NCCR Typing.
+Viruses 2020, 12, 837`.**

 ## Requirments